 This is a unique property under threat from alien plant species invasion, and hence the Trust has been tasked to raising funds to managing the project to restore the KZN Sandstone Sourveld grassland to its former pristine state, and in so doing to ensure the safety of the Flora and Fauna populations on the property.

-Nkonka Trust is mandated to manage and restore approximately 50 hectares of open sourgrass land located at the very end of Haygarth Road in Kloof, Durban.
+Nkonka Trust is mandated to manage and restore approximately 50 hectares of open KZN Sandstone Sourveld grassland located at the very end of Haygarth Road in Kloof, Durban.

-Another project over and above the walking trails is that the Durban Ethekwini Municipality has kindly made available to us a water point adjacent to their reservoir for exclusive use to develop a little open water reservoir for the local animals and birds to access and again would you in close consultation with local support help to bring to life this project.
+Further to the walking/running trails project, the eThekwini Municipality has kindly made available to Nkonka Trust a water point adjacent to their reservoir for exclusive use to develop a little open water reservoir for the local animals and birds to access.

-The hard manual labour work of local members of the public would be so very important in making this beautiful property more special for all visitors and they will be rewarded with the Trust providing confirmation of the Community Service hours.
+The support and contributions of local members of the public is important in making this property a special sanctuary for all visitors.
+Any person assisting with projects at Nkonka will also be able obtain a letter from the Trust providing confirmation of Community Service hours, if required.